 It includes the incorrect use of “a,” “an,” and “the” in a sentence.
 It is often one of the biggest mistakes most non-native speakers commit in writing.

-For sure, English isn’t our mother tongue, and the articles we use in our first language don’t matter often.
-As a result, we often neglect the right usage of them in our works.
+English isn’t our mother tongue, and the articles we use in our first language don’t matter.
+As a result, we often neglect their proper usage in our works.

 I learned this for the first time when I stumbled upon Jon Morrow’s blog 5 years ago.
 You can check his latest posts on his official website.

-He said that catching the attention of the reader from the beginning is beneficial.
+He said that catching the reader’s attention from the beginning is beneficial.
 As you may know, we are trying hard to get people’s attention as long as possible.

 For example, “Do you feel that?” or “Let’s be honest.”

 Does that create a different feeling versus jumping into the topic per se?
-Just because you’re writing boring content, it doesn’t mean it has to be truly boring.
+Just because you’re writing boring content doesn’t mean it has to be genuinely dull.

 As I mentioned earlier, content writing with a bit of copywriting can spice up your storytelling strategy.
-Again, it doesn’t mean if you’re writing an article, it should be mundane in contrast to writing a blog post.
+Again, it doesn’t mean if you’re writing an article, it should be mundane compared to writing a blog post.

-I attended one of Jon Morrow’s webinars years ago and learned that adding empathetic questions will tug sensations from the heart, making your content more appealing to the audience.
+I attended Jon Morrow’s webinars years ago and learned that adding empathetic questions will tug sensations from the heart, making your content more appealing to the audience.

-A Mostista’s study entitled “Emotional Connection: The Top Line” mentioned how “activating emotional connection” enables businesses to accelerate.
+A Mostista’s “Emotional Connection: The Top Line” study mentioned how “activating emotional connection” enables businesses to accelerate.
 We’re talking about companies that belong to the Fortune 100, by the way.